Sooner or later, every tourist takes at least one cave tour.

 Caves endure as attractions, and apparently enough travelers visit their second or third cave, not bothered by similarities in both natural wonders and tour guide shtick.
 Try out too many caves, like we do, and the challenge becomes distinguishing one Frozen Niagara from the next....

 Cascade Caverns, west of San Antonio, contains all the standard ingredients for an enjoyable 45-minute stroll through the underworld.
 Its constant 68 F degree climate is an enticing escape from the Texas heat.

 What makes it stand out from a half dozen other caves in the Lone Star State?

-First, it's "Texas' only show cave with a 100 ft. waterfall!" according to the brochure, where a gaudily lit waterfall cascades down a rock face.
-And it possesses a dinosaur that appeared in a forgotten Patrick Swayze film.
+First, it's "Texas' only show cave with a 100 ft. waterfall!" according to the brochure, where gaudily lit water "cascades" down a rock face (Note: the waterfall sometimes stops working during summer droughts).
+The cave also possesses a dinosaur that appeared in a forgotten Patrick Swayze film.
 And it was completely underwater in a flash flood scant weeks before our visit.

 That rates a couple of stars even before we arrive.

 Cascade Caverns sits below a 105-acre property of scrubby, Texas Hill Country trees, picnic tables and barbecue pits, inhabited by a lot of feral cats and an occasional peacock.
 There are scattered remnants of past glory -- rusting rides from an old amusement park, a weathered float once pulled in parades, its paper mache stalagmites and stalactites slowly crumbling.